sseshadr/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color (in the S plane of the HLS color space) and gradient thresholds (sobel X) to generate a binary image (cell 27 with the function `threshold_image()`).
+I used a combination of color (in the b plane of the Lab color space) and gradient thresholds (sobel X) to generate a binary image (cell 27 with the function `threshold_image()`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

+P.S: First submission used the S plane of HLS colorspace that showed some issues with the shadowy areas.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.